Anish-Tondchirkar/Car-Price-Predictor/README.md

 # Car Price Prediction Project

 Welcome to the Car Price Prediction Project!
-This project utilizes machine learning algorithms, including Regression and Random Forest, to predict the prices of used cars.
+This project utilizes machine learning algorithms, including Regression, to predict the prices of used cars.

 ## Table of Contents
 - [About](#about)